 The moving human body has always been a source of wonder to me.
-I believe each and every person deserves to have a joyful connection to their body and a natural trust in their own physical intelligence.
-I’m dedicated to showing you how to access that state no matter what challenges you are facing.
+We can all have a meaningful and joyful connection to our bodies and a natural trust in our own physical intelligence, but it often gets trained out of us.
+I’m dedicated helping you find a way back.
 My work maximizes joy and minimizes pain, helping each student to find movement pathways free of discomfort.
-I have a profound faith in human resilience and in the Alexander Technique as a means of accessing that resilience, based on 30 years of study and 18 years of teaching.
+I have a profound faith in human resilience and in the Alexander Technique as a means of accessing that resilience, based on 33 years of study and 19 years of teaching.

 I trained in many different techniques before I made the choice to dedicate myself to the Alexander work.
 My standards for myself as a performer were extremely high, to the point of being physically destructive.
-The Alexander work was the perfect antidote to my own skewed attitudes and misunderstandings about how to acheive “excellence.”
+The Alexander work was the perfect antidote to my own skewed attitudes and misunderstandings about how to achieve “excellence.”
 The Technique became the foundation upon which I built a sustainable career as an independent dance artist and is the basis of my daily practice to this day.

-I am certified as a teacher by The American Society for the Alexander Technique, have served on the board and remain active at the committee level.
-I completed my training at The American Center for the Alexander Technique in New York City, have a post-graduate certificate from Alexander Teacher Jessica Wolf in The Art of Breathing, and have done extensive post-graduate work in the Dart Procedures with Joan and Alex Murray and Marie Stroud.
-I have a private practice near Madison Square Park in Manhattan and I teach Alexander based movement classes for anyone who wants to dance.
+I am certified as a teacher by The American Society for the Alexander Technique, have served on the board and various committees for many years.
+I completed my training at The American Center for the Alexander Technique in New York City and taught on the volunteer faculty there for 10 years.
+I have a post-graduate certificate from Alexander Teacher Jessica Wolf in The Art of Breathing, and have done extensive post-graduate work in the Dart Procedures with Joan and Alex Murray, Marie Stroud, and Luc Vanier.
+I have a private practice near Madison Square Park in Manhattan and teach Alexander based movement classes for anyone who wants to dance.
 I also share the Alexander principles with other body workers and therapists who are passionate about living a joyfully embodied life.

 How did I first encountered the Alexander Technique and why do I teach it?